mfazari/WeatherApp/README.md

     pytest
     ```

-Testing
+Calls
 -----------

-We would use [curl](https://curl.haxx.se/) to make the following calls:
+You can use [curl](https://curl.haxx.se/) to test the following calls:

 ### `/ping`